ashwanikhemani/Map-Reduce/README.md

 2. The JunitTestCoverage application is used to create a program using the map/reduce model for parallelizing software testing .

+JunitTestCoverage : This class results in mapping the line number of different classes with the junits they are covered by

+The output of the MR will be the line number_classname t1 , t2 , t3 ....

-JunitTestCoverage : This class results in mapping the line number of different classes with the junits they are covered by JunitTestCoverageSorted : This class give the results sorted line of codes by the number of junit that cover them in descending order .
+JunitTestCoverageSorted : This class give the results sorted line of codes by the number of junit that cover them in descending order .

+The logic to give the sorted list of line of codes by the junit that cover them is that we append the total line coverage by reading the information from the coverage report and then appending it to the value of mapper.

+The line coverage information was then used in reducer to sort the list .

 3. The above application was then tested on cloudera platform with hadoop installation using below steps :